Plant DetailShow Menu

 Description

 Mammillaria is a genus of 147 accepted species in the cactus family (Cactaceae) and many are popular to grow as houseplants.
 The species in this genus are native to the Central and Southwestern United States to Colombia and the Caribbean to Venezuela.
 The plants may be spherical or cylindrical and have colorful flowers.
-The genus name, Mammillaria, is derived from the Latin word, mammilla, that means "nipple" and references the tubercles appearance.
+The genus name, Mammillaria, is derived from the Latin word, mammilla, meaning "nipple" and referencing the appearance of the tubercles on the stem.

 There are many species to choose from that have a variety of shapes, sizes, and flower colors.
 Consider one or more of the species as a houseplant or a container plant due to their compact size and slow growth rate.
 In warmer climates, they can be planted in a rock garden, border, or succulent bed.